sailoog/openplotter-documentation/en/optional.md

 ####WiFi access point

 To share data with on board devices by WiFi you have to set OpenPlotter as an access point and connect devices to it.
-However not all WiFi dongles can function as an access point, only devices with the **RTL8192CU** or **RTL8188CUS** chipset will work.
+However not all WiFi dongles can function as an access point, only devices with the **RT5370**, **RTL8188CU/CUS**  or **RTL8192CU/CUS** chipset will work.
+We recommend the last one.

 ##USB GPS dongle
 ![](gps.png)